 Greek civilization used a lunar calendar.
 Thanks to the Roman Emperor Julius Caesar, since 46 B.C.E. we’ve been using a calendar aligned with the earth’s orbit around the sun.
 This calendar was refined in the Middle Ages by Pope Gregory, which is why our current calendar is called Gregorian.

-How to start meditating?
+What should we do when starting meditation?
 Different traditions answer that question differently.
-In Buddhist mindfulness, you start by focusing your attention on the breath.
+In Buddhist mindfulness, you start meditation by focusing your attention on the sensation of breathing.
 The Buddha himself gave instruction on this breath meditation in the Anapanasatti Sutra.

 It was 1975.
 My Buddhist meditation teacher was coming to NYC.
 I wanted to see him.
 I also wanted my Aunt and Uncle, who lived near my boarding school in rural PA, to be able to appreciate him as well.
 Besides, I didn’t really know the city and could use some help getting there.
 A high school senior, I had been practicing on my meditation cushion for several years.
 Aunt and Uncle were skeptical.
 This was before the Dalia Lama, before karma was in Merriam Webster’s.
 If Buddhism wasn’t a cult, it was certainly foreign.
 Tibet was unknown.
 They found a babysitter, and we drove into New York City from suburban New Jersey.